 One final house ad, which is probably from a later issue.
 A nice variety of styles, but again I’m not crazy about the wavy outlines on the open lettering at the top.
 The large initial S is a little strange too, and the word BEWARE has an interesting reverse effect but the B is missing the upper opening.
 (And that could just be the reproduction here.)

-To sum up, Howard Ferguson was a fine letterer, and identifying him as the main one for the work of Simon and Kirby from the late 30s to about 1953 (the latest credit I can find) is a great addition to my own knowledge of early letterers, and hopefully yours as well.
-I wouldn’t put him in the top level of lettering masters, but certainly he did professional and consistent work that any letterer could be proud of.
+To sum up, Howard Ferguson was a fine letterer, and identifying him as an important one for the work of Simon and Kirby from the late 30s to about 1953 (the latest credit I can find) is a great addition to my own knowledge of early letterers, and hopefully yours as well.
+He did professional and consistent work that any letterer could be proud of.
 And now you know who Captain America’s first letter was!